As an Advertiser there’ll come a time when you’ll need to hire an AdWords…

 How many sales or leads will I get?

-The AdWords freelancer should be able to use forecasting tools to determine the likely performance of your campaigns.
+The Google Ads PPC freelancer should be able to use forecasting tools to determine the likely performance of your campaigns.
 This should include doing keyword research to determine the keyword search volumes and also assess the likely CPC and costs.
 And with this they can determine how many sales or leads you’re likely to get based on the average industry conversion rates.

 When should I run my ads?